 Resource also available in:

-If a MEWP (Mobile Elevating Work Platform) or platform occupant contacts energized power lines it can cause, electrocution, electric shock, fire, or an explosion.
+If a MEWP (Mobile Elevating Work Platform) or platform occupant contacts energised power lines it can cause, electrocution, electric shock, fire, or an explosion.
 The same effects can occur without contacting a power line by arcing or flashover of electrical energy to a conductor.

 WHO NEEDS TO KNOW?

 This Toolbox Talk applies to all individuals involved with a MEWP planning to work near overhead power lines, including: